Fussy mouth issues? Try a softer bit.

 While some horses will take any type of bit, others are pickier.
 Sometimes, it’s a matter of taste.
 Other times, you may have chosen a bit that’s too harsh for your horse’s mouth.
 Good news: there are softer bit options out there.

-A soft bit can be the perfect choice for several reasons, from a bit-anxious horse to starting a youngster to letting your horse recover from an injury.
-Soft bits can enhance communication, ease a horse’s contact-related nerves, and eliminate pinching at the corner of the mouth.
-Many soft bits are made from materials like rubber, but metal bits with the right design can be considered soft, too.
+A soft bit can be the perfect choice for a bit-anxious horse, a youngster just starting out under saddle, or one recovering from injury.
+Soft bits can enhance communication, ease a horse’s contact-related nerves, and eliminate pinching.
+Many soft bits are made from materials like rubber, but metal bits with the right design can be soft too.

 Soft Bit Basics